Honor Blackman

-Honor Blackman (22 August 1925 – 5 April 2020) was an English actress and singer, known for the roles of Cathy Gale in The Avengers (1962–1964), Bond girl Pussy Galore in Goldfinger (1964), Julia Daggett in Shalako (1968), and Hera in Jason and the Argonauts (1963).
+Honor Blackman (22 August 1925 – 5 April 2020) was an English actress and singer, known for the roles of Cathy Gale in The Avengers (1962–1964), "Bond girl" Pussy Galore in Goldfinger (1964), Julia Daggett in Shalako (1968), and Hera in Jason and the Argonauts (1963).
 She is also known for her role as Laura West in the ITV sitcom The Upper Hand (1990–1996).

 Early life

-Honor Blackman was born on 22 August 1925 at 200 Cumberland Road, Canning Town, West Ham, England, the daughter of Edith Eliza (Stokes) and Frederick Blackman, a civil service statistician.
+Honor Blackman was born at 200 Cumberland Road, Canning Town, then in Essex, West Ham (now in the London Borough of Newham), England, the daughter of Edith Eliza (Stokes) and Frederick Blackman, a civil service statistician.
 She attended North Ealing Primary School and Ealing County Grammar School for Girls.
 For her 15th birthday, her parents gave her acting lessons and began her training at the Guildhall School of Music and Drama in 1940.
 While attending the Guildhall School, Blackman worked as a clerical assistant for the Home Office.

 Following graduation, Blackman went into live theatre.
 She was an understudy in the West End play The Guinea Pig.
 In 1947 she appeared in the Patrick Hastings play The Blind Goddess at the Apollo Theatre.